NewTownData/simple-nodejs-server/README.md

 # Simple Node.js Server

-Simple Node.js server with API proxy
+Simple Node.js server with API proxy.
+It is intended for single page web applications that need to communicate with an API server.

+More details are in the blog post [Simple Node.js API Proxy](https://www.newtowndata.com/blog/2023-08/simple-nodejs-api-proxy.html).

 ## How to use the code